Adoptions | Auctions | Classifieds

 - Bucking Bronc, Calf Roping, Competitive Trail, Cutting, Draft, Dressage, Driving, Equitation.
 Endurance Riding, English Pleasure, Eventing, Field Trial, Five-Gaited, Fox Hunting, Gaited, Halter, Harness, Hunter Hack, Hunter Under Saddle, Jumping, Mounted Shooting, Park, Pleasure Driving, Pole Bending, Polo, Racing, Ranch Work, Reining, Rodeo, Roping, Show, Team Penning, Team Roping, Trail, Western Pleasure, Working Cattle, Working Hunter, and Youth.

-Retired racehorse programs offer adoption programs for racehorses that don’t make the cut as racehorses.
+Retired racehorse programs offer adoption programs for racehorses that don’t cut it as racehorses.
 However, many of these horses are found to be suitable for the rigors of a jumping career or even work as cutting horses.

 Classified Ad Sources for Horses for Sale